facebook icon link facebook icon link

 Long Term Goals

-During the past two academic school years (2023-2024, and 2024-2025), Swim for Charlie added four new host pools to our program: Hope Valley Country Club, Durham Parks and Recreation’s Edison Johnson Aquatic Center, Duke University’s Brodie Aquatic Center, and Jewish for Good’s Jewish Community Center pool.
-As a result, Swim for Charlie can now server over 1,200 students.
+During the past two and half academic school years (2023-2024, 2024-2025, and half of 2025-2026), Swim for Charlie added five new host pools to our program: Hope Valley Country Club, Durham Parks and Recreation’s Edison Johnson Aquatic Center, Duke University’s Brodie Aquatic Center, Duke Faculty Club, and Jewish for Good’s Jewish Community Center pool.
+As a result, Swim for Charlie has now served over 4,500 students as of January 2026

 To further improve and grow our existing programs in Durham Public Schools and Orange County Schools it is crucial that we continue to identify and develop pool partners with facilities close to our participating schools, thereby decreasing travel time for our students.